scenedoc/api-samples/powershell/reporting/README.md

 # Generate Report
 PowerShell script that will generate form reports using SceneDoc's API.
-Please keep in mind this is just an example of what you can do, please feel free to edit the code to meet your intentions.
+Please keep in mind this is just an example of what you can do, feel free to edit the code to meet your intentions.

 ## Getting Started
 This script will get you up and running for generating Form Submission/Citation reports.